 Starting in your early childhood, it’s likely you developed moles or nevi on your skin.
-Because some moles do increase your risk for skin cancer, Ali Hendi, MD, and Joy Green, PA-C, can determine if your moles are typical or atypical during a skin evaluation at their Chevy Chase, Maryland, office.
+Because some moles do increase your risk for skin cancer, Ali Hendi, MD can determine if your moles are typical or atypical during a skin evaluation at their Chevy Chase, Maryland, office.
 Dr. Hendi works closely with you to identify mole changes throughout your life that can signal skin cancers, like melanoma.
 While most moles won’t become cancerous, Dr. Hendi’s evaluations give you peace of mind.
 We proudly serve the Washington, DC/DMV and the surrounding areas including: Bethesda, Silver Spring, Rockville, Potomac, PG County, Baltimore County, Arlington, Mclean, Tysons Corner, Vienna, Chantilly, Alexandria, and Fairfax.
 Call the office today or request a consultation with Dr. Hendi online now to learn more about mole/nevi skin evaluations.

 Moles, or nevi, are common skin growths that develop when pigmented cells cluster together.
 Many people develop moles during their childhood.
 It’s normal to have 40 or so moles anywhere on your body.

 Common moles have little risk of becoming cancerous.
 However, having atypical moles may increase your risk of developing melanoma — a serious type of skin cancer.

 A common mole typically appears as a dark brown spot on the surface of your skin.
 These moles may also be black, tan, or flesh-colored, and be round or oval.

 You can develop common moles anywhere on your body, and they may change in appearance over time, even fading away completely.

 Atypical moles are skin growths that have an irregular border and an asymmetrical shape.
 These types of moles can indicate existing skin cancer or be a warning sign that the mole may become cancerous.